-3.1 Growth Management and Efficient Use of Land
+3.1 Blueprint for Growth

 Growth management strategies can promote the efficient use of land by increasing the mix and density of growth areas and by directing a significant portion of growth to areas where services can be provided efficiently.
 These strategies seek to promote the development of compact, walkable communities around existing city and town centres in urban areas, along transit corridors, in established rural Hamlets, and in well-planned and serviced Greenfield Development.